edwardzcn-decade/space-flappy-bird-original/README.md

 # Space Flappy Bird (archived)

-This repository is an archived of the original EasyX/Visual Studio version of **Space Flappy Bird**, my first programming project.
+This repository is an archive of the original EasyX/Visual Studio version of **Space Flappy Bird**, my first programming project.

 It is preserved here purely for learning and historical review.

-The original active repository is located at [Edwardzcn/SpaceFlappyBird1](https://github.com/Edwardzcn/SpaceFlappyBird1).
+The original active repository is located at: [Edwardzcn/SpaceFlappyBird1](https://github.com/Edwardzcn/SpaceFlappyBird1).

 Assets(pictures) required for this project are included under `SpaceFlappyBirdAssets/`.
 To extract them: